naninovel/docs/docs/guide/custom-configuration.md

 }
 ```

-Corresponding menu will then automatically be added in the project settings, where you can configure properties of you custom configuration asset just like in all the built-in menus.
+Notice the `EditInProjectSettings` attribute: an associated editor menu is automatically added to the project settings when the attribute is applied, where you can modify serializable properties of you custom configuration asset just like in all the built-in menus.

 ![](https://i.gyazo.com/c1163bba83f5d2b6286b100e837bca40.png)